BradleyBeamish/online-store/README.md

 # Online-Store

-This project is an e-commerce platform that emulates an online store, enabling users to seamlessly engage in buying and selling a diverse range of items.
-Developed utilizing the robust MERN (MongoDB, Express.js, React.js, Node.js) stack, along with Tailwind CSS for styling and Vite for a lightning-fast development experience.
+This project is an e-commerce platform that emulates an online store, enabling users to engage in buying and selling a diverse range of items.
+Developed utilizing the MERN (MongoDB, Express.js, React.js, Node.js) stack, along with Tailwind CSS for styling and Vite for a lightning-fast development experience.
 This project emphasizes a strong focus on backend implementation while maintaining essential frontend functionalities.

 ## Technologies Utilized: